 Today, I’m going to feature a young lady waiting for a family who is available for adoption from India RIGHT NOW.
 I’m also going to share a young lady who is no longer eligible for international adoption, who will most likely live in India for the rest of her life, with the help and support of Sarah’s Covenant Homes.

-Visit SCH India’s Facebook page, Instagram, or Twitter to learn more about the work they do and learn how to support the children, young adults, and adults for whom they care daily.
+Visit SCH India’s Facebook, Instagram, or Twitter pages to learn more about the work they do and learn how to support the children, young adults, and adults for whom they care daily.
 SCH carries out Orphan Sunday each and every day, while they strive to:

 1. Reunite children with their biological families, if at all possible,